exadel-inc/esl/src/modules/esl-popup/README.md

 #### Popups arrow

-A popup is an element that is displayed quite often along with an arrow that is focused on the trigger element that activated this popup.
+A popup is an element that is displayed quite often, along with an arrow that focuses on the element that triggered the popup.
 An arrow is a regular span element inside a popup that has a special class (see `ESLPopup Attributes` section for how to define a custom arrow class) on it.
 The `ESLPopup` element always checks for the presence of an arrow inside and creates it in case of its absence.
 So if you need a popup without an arrow, add the `disable-arrow` class to `ESLPopup` element.

 #### Popups positioning